2022 Minnesota Attorney General election

 The 2022 Minnesota Attorney General election was held on November 8, 2022, to elect the attorney general of the U.S. state of Minnesota.
-Incumbent DFLer Keith Ellison won reelection to a second term against Republican challenger Jim Schultz.
+Incumbent DFLer Keith Ellison narrowly won (50.37% to 49.53%) reelection to a second term against Republican challenger Jim Schultz.

 This attorney general election marked the fourteenth in a row won by the DFL.
 Schultz improved over 2018 Republican nominee Doug Wardlow in rural counties, but Ellison's increased margins in the Twin Cities metropolitan area were too much to overcome.
 It was the closest attorney general race in the state since 1956, and the second-closest ever.

 Background

-Minnesota's Attorney General is the chief legal officer of the state, tasked with representing over 100 state agencies in legal proceedings.
+Minnesota's attorney general is the chief legal officer of the state, tasked with representing over 100 state agencies in legal proceedings.
 The attorney general also enforces some consumer protection regulations, such as anti-trust laws.
 While most cases the office undertakes are civil in nature, the attorney general may assist counties with complex criminal cases.

 History and nature of the office

-Prior to the 2022 election, Minnesota Republicans had not won the attorney general's office thirteen times in row since 1966 when Douglas Head won the office, and Republicans had only held the office for 4 years since 1954.
-The office has also been a launching pad for candidates to run for the governorship; every Minnesota Attorney General since Head has gone on to run for governor.
+Prior to the 2022 election, Minnesota Republicans had not won the attorney general's office since 1966 when Douglas Head won the office, and Republicans had only held the office for four years since 1954.
+The office has also been a launching pad for candidates to run for the governorship; every Minnesota attorney general since Head has gone on to run for governor.